NSWSESMembers/Lighthouse/README.md

 - Quick Text on team completion and job finalisation
 - Quick Task on team completion
 - Fixed message line breaks.
 Instead of showing `<br>` an actual line break is inserted into the message correctly.
-- Added 200 and 500 to pagination choices to tasking and job list
+- Added more pagination choices to tasking and job list